-For example, a pregnant teenager who is in high school and has the financial support of her parents while creating an adoption plan will not need as much financial assistance as a woman who is supporting herself and her children on one source of income.
+For example, a pregnant teenager who is in high school and has the financial support of her parents while creating an adoption plan may not need as much financial assistance as a woman who is supporting herself and her children on one source of income.
 Some women considering adoption in Kansas have support from friends or family; others do not.
-So some women will need more financial help throughout their pregnancy than others.
+So, some women will need more financial help throughout their pregnancy than others.

-Financial assistance for adoption-related expenses are regulated by Kansas courts, so no adoption agency is able to give you any more than is allowed by the court’s decision.
+Financial assistance for adoption-related expenses is regulated by Kansas courts, so no adoption agency is able to give you any more than is allowed by the court’s decision.
 The court assesses your financial need, and won’t approve the coverage of any costs they feel are unnecessary or excessive.

 If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that you don’t have to worry about money adding stress to your situation.

 So, does it cost to give a child up for adoption?
 No. While you don’t directly get money for putting a baby up for adoption, the adoption process is completely free, and you can receive adoption financial assistance for pregnancy- and adoption-related expenses.